amoreX/amoreX/README.md

 I started coding because I was curious about how things worked.
 Somewhere along the way, that curiosity turned into an obsession with creating software that people genuinely enjoy using(and are cool ofc).
 I find the most satisfaction in shipping something real seeing it in the wild, knowing someone out there is probably using what I built.

-Right now, I'm deep into **full-stack development** with a focus on React, TypeScript, Node.js, and Python.
+Right now, I'm deep into **full-stack development** .
 I believe good software should feel invisible, it just works, no friction.

 <a href="https://twitter.com/nihaliscoding" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="nihaliscoding" height="30" width="40" /></a>